 Regardless which one you choose, the best time to apply it is when the weeds are actively growing.

-Help from the Experts
+Help From the Experts

-If you can't figure out which aquatic weed is growing in your pond, pull one (or more!) from the pond, snap a picture and email it, or mail us a sample in a dry paper towel.
+If you can't figure out which aquatic weed is growing in your pond, pull one (or more!) from the pond, snap a picture and email it, or email us a sample in a dry paper towel.
 We can help you identify the invader and suggest the best chemical to control it.